clearlinux/how-to-clear/06-rpms.md

 ~ # dmidecode
 ```

-And we can verify that our `biosdecode` program is missing in the same
+We can verify that our `biosdecode` program is missing in the same
 way, as expected.

 ## Linux kernel RPM

 One of the more common use cases that people ask us about is how they
 can modify the Linux kernel on the device.
-This is entirely similar to
+This is very similar to
 the above demonstration, but we'll go into the kernel specific aspects
-one more time.
+in this section.

-First, we're going to modify the `linux-kvm` kernel that is already
+First, we will modify the `linux-kvm` kernel that is already
 used on the system so that we don't need to switch kernels on the
 device.
 For this reason we want to make sure that we've already started
 with the proper kernel package for the target device.
 In this training,